Book Review: Lulu’s Favourite Colour – Sehal Kela

 What I loved –

-๐ŸŒŸ The book is suited for young children and my first-hand experience shows that the illustrations along with the storyline make it easy for them to understand.
+🌟 The book is suited for young children and my first-hand experience shows that the illustrations and the storyline make it easy for them to understand.

-๐ŸŒŸ The small activity at the end is a great way to connect with the essence of the book.
+🌟 The small activity at the end is a great way to connect with the book’s essence.

-Personally, if your child is in the age group of 3-5 it’s a must-have book.
+If your child is in the age group of 3-5, it’s a must-have book.
 You can read it to them and as they develop their reading skills this is a great way to begin!

 GoodReads